-The table below provides the number of directorships a member of the management body of the Company holds at the same time in other entities, including Prochoise Chrimatistiriaki Ltd. Directorships in organizations which do not pursue predominantly commercial objectives, such as non-profit-making or charitable organizations, are not taken into account for the purposes of the below.
+The table below provides the number of directorships a member of the management body of the Company holds at the same time in different entities, including Prochoice Chrimatistiriaki Ltd. Directorships in organizations which do not pursue predominantly commercial objectives, such as non-profit-making or charitable organizations, are not taken into account for the purposes of the below.
 For the purposes of the below, executive or non-executive directorships held within the same group count as single directorship.

-Name of Director Number of D Number of Directorships
+Name of Director Position within Prochoice Chrimatistiriaki Ltd Number of Directorships

-Executive Non-Executive
+Executive Non-Execu

-Antonis Antoniou 1 -
+Antonis Antoniou Executive Director 1 2

-Andreas Leonidou 1 -
+Andreas Leonidou Executive Chairman 2 -

-Stelios Koiliaris - 1
+Stelios Koiliaris Non-Executive Director - 1

-Stavros Stavrou 2 1
+Stavros Stavrou Non-Executive Director 2 1

-Stefanos Hailis 1 1
+Stefanos Hailis Non-Executive Director 1 1

-Sergios Sergiou - 1
+Sergios Sergiou Non-Executive Director - 1